 What Is Canine Fetal Resorption?

-Just as the name suggests, puppy absorption – also called canine fetal resorption – happens when the mother dog reabsorbs fertilized eggs into her body.
+Just as the name suggests, puppy absorption – also called canine fetal resorption – happens when the mother dog reabsorbs the dead embryo (up to day 35) or fetus (after 35 days of pregnancy).
 The puppy has already stopped developing at this point and is considered deceased.

 The puppy’s body begins to decompose within the womb.
-The enzymes in the fetus completely separate and are then reabsorbed into the mother’s bloodstream.
+The enzymes completely or incompletely dissolve the body and the compounds are then reabsorbed into the mother’s bloodstream, or remain in the uterus and can be expelled unnoticeably.

-Canine fetal resorption often occurs fairly early in pregnancy.
+Canine fetal resorption often occurs fairly early in pregnancy and goes unnoticed.
 In many cases, the cause is completely out of anyone’s hands.
-The fetuses affected often have some sort of genetic abnormality that causes them to stop developing.
+The affected fetuses often have some sort of genetic or conformational abnormality that causes them to stop developing.

 Usually, only one or two puppies in a litter are absorbed.
 Therefore, the dog usually stays pregnant.
 The fetus literally disappears from the uterus and is reabsorbed into the dog’s body.
 It is not the same as a miscarriage, where the fetus is expelled.

-While this process may seem a bit unsettling, it is a very common process.
-Reabsorbing the fetus allows the mother and other puppies to continue with a healthy pregnancy.
+While this process may seem a bit unsettling, it is not that uncommon.
+Reabsorbing the fetus allows the mother and other puppies to continue with a healthy pregnancy in many cases.

 Usually, causes fall into two main categories: infectious agents and non-infectious agents.